 The adult arrowtooth biomass data pedigree was 2 for the EBS and AI models (data is a direct estimate from surveys in AI and EBS but the assessment is conducted for the combined area), and 1 for the GOA model (direct estimate from surveys which agrees with the GOA assessment).
-P/B and Q/B parameters were rated differently by system: 3 in the GOA model (proxy with known and consistent bias), 4 in the EBS model (proxy for combined BSAI with some species mixing), and 5 in the AI model (proxy for combined BSAI with some species mixing plus weight at age from adjacent area).
-Diet composition data rated 1 in all systems (data established and substantial, with resolution on multiple spatial scales).
+P/B and Q/B parameters were rated differently by system: 3 in the GOA model (proxy with known and consistent bias), 4 in the EBS model (proxy for combined BSAI with some species mixing), and 5 in the AI model (proxy for combined BSAI with some species mixing), and 5 in the AI model (proxy for combined action and a substantial, with resolution on multiple spatial scales).

-Arrowtooth flounder adults have a significantly higher density in the GOA (5.7 t/km2) than in either the EBS or AI (<1 t/km2).
+Arrowtooth flounder adults have a significantly higher density in the GOA (5.7 t/km^2) than in either the EBS or AI ($<1 \text{ t/km}^2$).
 They are preyed upon by pollock, Alaska skates and sleeper sharks which jointly account for 60% of the total mortality in the EBS, but have relatively few predators in the AI; sleeper sharks are the only significant ones (16% of total mortality).
 In the GOA, there are no major predators on arrowtooth, as sleeper sharks, cod, pollock and cannibalism barely account for 11% of the total mortality.
-The fisheries in aggregate cause 15%-17% of the mortality in the EBS and AI respectively, while only

-4% in the GOA.
+The fisheries in aggregate cause 15%-17% of the mortality in the EBS and AI respectively, while only 4% in the GOA.
 In all three systems adult arrowtooth flounder eat primarily pelagic prey.
 In the GOA they eat mostly capelin (22% of diet) and euphausiids (17%), followed by adult pollock (14%), and juvenile pollock (10%).
 In the EBS, arrowtooth flounder eat primarily juvenile pollock (47% of diet), followed by adult pollock (20%) and euphausiids (10%).
 In the AI, arrowtooth mostly prey on myctophids (27%), juvenile Atka mackerel (16%), and pandalid shrimp (16%).